Rebecca Bliss1,2,3,4

 Citations

-Elizabeth Scudder was born circa 1623 in Lambeth Marsh, Surrey, England.4,5 She was the daughter of John Scudder and Elizabeth Stoughton.
-Elizabeth Scudder married Samuel Lathrop, son of Reverend John Lathrop and Hanna Howse, on 28 November 1644 in Barnstable, Plymouth Colony, now Barnstable County, Massachusetts, They were married in the home of Rev. John Lathrop, Samuel's father.6,7,2,3,8 Elizabeth Scudder died in 1688 in Pequot Harbor, Connecticut Colony, now New London.4,9,5
+Elizabeth Scudder was baptized on 31 July 1625 in Strood, Kent, England.4 She was the daughter of John Scudder and Elizabeth Stoughton.4 Elizabeth Scudder married Samuel Lathrop, son of Reverend John Lathrop and Hanna Howse, on 28 November 1644 in Barnstable, Plymouth Colony, now Barnstable County, Massachusetts, They were married in the home of Rev. John Lathrop, Samuel's father.5,6,2,3,7,4,8 Elizabeth Scudder died in 1688 in Pequot Harbor, Connecticut Colony, now New London.9

 She immigrated in 1639 with her mother Elizabeth Stoughton.10 She was dismissed from the church in Boston so her affiliation could be moved to Barnstable.3,2